fuzzylabs/edge-vision-power-estimation/docs/NeuralPower.md

 ![power](../assets/power_neuralpower.png)

-RMSPE in the figure refers to Root-Mean-Square-Percentage-Error.
+RMSPE in the figure refers to Root Mean Square Percentage Error and RMSE is Root Mean Squared Error.

 ## Extra